Former New York City

 The forum was co-sponsored

-by the STONEWALL Veterans' Association, Gay Men of African Descent
+the STONEWALL Rebellion Veterans Association ("S.V.A."), Gay Men of African Descent

 ("GMAD"), the